 Program notes for a new dramatic production of The Invisible Man based on the novel by H.G.
 Wells, opened May 2006 at the Shaw Festival Theatre, Niagara-on-the-Lake, Ontario.

-“Of Beowulf and Beasts: A Round-Table Discussion,” moderated by Isabella Wai, The Richard Wilbur Forum, February 2006 (online).
+“Of Beowulf and Beasts: A Round-Table Discussion,” moderated by Isabella Wai, formerly on The Richard Wilbur Forum, February 2006 (online).

 An online discussion of Richard Wilbur’s poem “Beowulf.”